mattfaucher/nvim_config/README.md

 4. Go to https://github.com/junegunn/vim-plug and install vim-plug
 5. Close and reopen your terminal, then type ```nvim```
 6. In command mode, type ```:PlugInstall``` to install all the plugins
+7. Optionally, install any language servers through nvim ```:CocInstall <lang-server``` (clangd is setup by default)
-7. Enjoy using your neovim setup!
+9. Enjoy using your neovim setup!